adambard/learnxinyminutes-docs/solidity.html.markdown

 }

 // Functions can return many arguments, and by specifying the returned arguments
-//  you don't need to explicity return function increment(uint x, uint y) returns (uint x, uint y) {
+//  you don't need to explicitly return function increment(uint x, uint y) returns (uint x, uint y) {
   x += 1;
   y += 1;